How to Socialize your Puppy

 Practice Leaving and Returning

 Spend time leaving the room and returning without announcing it.
 Your puppy may bark at first because he may be fearful you won't return.
 But ignore the barking on these short episodes of separation training times.
 When reappearing, be casual and don't provide rewards.
 Your dog will soon learn that it's normal for you to be absent for a time.
-Using small absences is more beneficial than just leaving for work on Monday morning and returning after eight hours.
+Using small absences is one of the best ways to socialize a puppy and is more beneficial than just leaving for work on Monday morning and returning after eight hours.
 Anxiety and confusion on the dog's part may leave you with some sofa-cushion reconstruction when you return.
 This is a better way for your puppy to learn, and it's up to you to arrange training times that work to eliminate surprises.

 If you use these tips, coupled with tons of love, hugs and encouragement, your new puppy will be trained and happy in less time than you're probably anticipating.
 Happy pets make for happy pet owners.
 Take care to spend a little time in the beginning, and you'll have the happily ever after that every pet lover craves.